-London is a humungous city, with a population of around 9 million and despite Brexit is still the most visited city in Europe.
-Consequently, unlike most major cities in other European countries, London has a distinctly international edge to it.
-Even compared to other major cities in the UK, London possesses a unique flavor that is certainly more British than it is English.
+London is a humungous city, with a population of around 9 million, and despite Brexit is still the most visited city in Europe.
+Consequently, unlike most major cities in other European countries, London has a distinctly international edge.
+Compared to other major cities in the UK, London possesses a unique flavor that is certainly more British than English.

 You’ll find some of the UK’s most famous landmarks, such as Tower Bridge, Westminster Abbey, Saint Paul’s Cathedral, Nelson’s Column, and The Tower of London.

-Now, any England travel guide is going to list these famous names, and if you follow the guides you’ll find yourself shoulder-to-shoulder with thousands of other tourists.
+Now, any England travel guide will list these famous names, and if you follow the guides you’ll find yourself shoulder-to-shoulder with thousands of other tourists.
 For me, London is best explored on foot and by the superb public transit system.